The Different Stages of Breast Cancer

 After a breast cancer diagnosis, oncologists and breast surgeons stage the cancer.
 Breast cancer staging describes the extent of cancer in the body.
+Accurate staging involves multiple factors.
 Doctors look at the size of the tumor, whether cancer cells have spread the lymph nodes under the arm, and whether cancer cells have spread to other parts of the body.

 The breast cancer stage at diagnosis determines prognosis and guides treatment.
 Generally, lower stages have better prognoses and survival rates than higher stages.
 In fact, the 5-year survival is 98% at the earliest stage, when cancer is small and confined to the breast.
 Here’s a summary of the stages: